2008 Canadian Grand Prix: Race

 Felipe Massa fought back towards the end of the race, after finding himself last since making three pit stops in total due to earlier incidents.
 Massa overtook both Barrichello and Kovalainen at the same time through the hairpin at turn ten as his rivals struggled for grip.
 With a few laps to spare the Brazilian overtook Jarno Trulli when the Italian got caught up behind Timo Glock, who was recovering from running wide at turn two.

 The race was won by Robert Kubica, who took his and BMW Sauber's only F1 victory.

 A late-race scrap between Rubens Barrichello, Sebastian Vettel and Heikki Kovalainen provided on-track entertainment.

 Kubica had built up a substantial lead over the course of the race and was never threatened while he raced towards the finish.
 Heidfeld held onto second place leading to the first one-two finish for the BMW Sauber team.
 David Coulthard finished third to score his first points of the season and his first podium finish since the 2006 Monaco Grand Prix, but had to run to the podium after his car ran out of fuel 50 meters from where the podium finishers park.
 Toyota drivers finished fourth and sixth, with Massa between them in fifth.
 Barrichello kept the seventh position and Vettel defended eighth place from Kovalainen.
 Thus, no McLaren driver finished in the points for the first time since the 2006 United States Grand Prix, and neither Ferrari nor McLaren took a podium finish for the first time since the 2006 Malaysian Grand Prix.
 Kovalainen, Rosberg, Button, Webber and the lapped Bourdais were the last of the finishing drivers.

 The win for BMW Sauber marked the first time a German constructor had won a Formula One Grand Prix since the 1962 French Grand Prix (with Dan Gurney for Porsche), as well as the first and only win for BMW engines since the 2004 Brazilian Grand Prix which Juan Pablo Montoya won for Williams.
+This was also the last time a Formula One Grand Prix was won by a car built neither in Great Britain nor in Italy.